The Queen's Wedding Cake Restoration Project

 The six tiers, along with all the off pieces came together at the museum for final assembly during October 2017.

-Over around three days, the small assembly team carefully stacked each of the tiers of the cake using the special pillars, ensuring each tier was level and correctly orientated.
-Once the six tiers were correctly assembled, the off-piece decorations were carefully added, starting from the top tier, and working down.
-Miraculously, there were no breakages, although lots of extra pieces had been made - just in case!
+Over the course of three days, the small assembly team meticulously stacked each cake tier using special pillars, making sure every layer was level and properly aligned.
+After all six tiers were in place, the separate decorations were added with care, starting from the top and working downward.
+Amazingly, nothing broke, though plenty of extra pieces had been prepared—just in case!

-Once all the decoration was in place, Gary was invited to add his own royal icing piped blossom as a finishing touch before the sides of the bespoke cabinet were lifted into place and the lid secured.
+With all the decorations complete, Gary was invited to pipe his own royal icing blossom as the final touch before the sides of the custom cabinet were set in place and the lid fastened.

-Standing at over six feet tall, the newly completed cake is housed in a bespoke wooden and glass case crafted by a local cabinet maker in Bermondsey.
-The beautiful simplicity of the new show case compliments the elaborately piped decoration of the cake perfectly.
+Standing over six feet tall, the newly finished cake is displayed in a custom wooden and glass case made by a local cabinet maker in Bermondsey.
+The elegant simplicity of the showcase perfectly complements the intricate piped decorations on the cake.

 The exquisite solid silver top ornament figure of St. George and the Dragon that featured on the top of the original wedding cake was presented as a gift to the Royal couple.

-• Chris Carr whose great-great-grandfather, John Carr, joined the company after it was founded by Peek and Frean, shed a tear at the unveiling.
-Chris himself worked at the factory between 1970 and 1980.
-His grandfather was Chairman, and his dad was the managing director; he recalled going to the factory as a child and looking up at this impressive cake in its huge display case.
-Of the recreation, he said: "It did overwhelm me because of people doing something for the pure love of doing it when there's no commercial gain and to a standard of perfection, and also whenever I come back to the factory, I feel a tad emotional.
-It's a lovely project."
+Chris Carr, whose great-great-grandfather John Carr joined the company after it was founded by Peek and Frean, was moved to tears at the unveiling.
+Chris worked at the factory from 1970 to 1980, following in the footsteps of his family—his grandfather was Chairman, and his father served as managing director.
+He remembered visiting the factory as a child and gazing up at an impressive cake in its massive display case.
+Speaking about the recreation, he said, “It really overwhelmed me, seeing people create something purely for the love of it, with no commercial gain, and to such a standard of perfection.
+Whenever I return to the factory, I feel a bit emotional.
+It’s a lovely project.”

 Wow!
 What an honour

-The British Sugarcraft Guild was delighted to receive notification from The Worshipful Mayor of Southwark informing us that we had been honoured in the 2018 Southwark Civic Awards for our work on the Queen's Wedding Cake Restoration and afforded the Liberty of the Old Metropolitan Borough of Bermondsey.
+The British Sugarcraft Guild was thrilled to hear from the Worshipful Mayor of Southwark that we had been honoured in the 2018 Southwark Civic Awards for our work on restoring the Queen's Wedding Cake, and granted the Liberty of the Old Metropolitan Borough of Bermondsey.

-Each year, these awards publicly recognise exceptional contributions on individuals and organisations to life in Southwark.
-A nomination had been made by a member of the public and passed through several committee stages before approval was given.
-The award was presented at a civic celebration on 21st May 2018.
-Fantastic news and an amazing achievement.
+Every year, these awards celebrate the exceptional contributions of individuals and organisations to life in Southwark.
+This particular nomination was made by a member of the public and went through several committee stages before receiving approval.
+The award was presented at a civic celebration on 21st May 2018—fantastic news and an incredible achievement.

-Members of the British Sugarcraft Guild should feel rightly proud of what we have all achieved together.
+Members of the British Sugarcraft Guild can feel truly proud of all that we’ve accomplished together.

 With thanks to the project sponsors

-Sponsorship for the project was sought from specialist suppliers who provided materials to help the Guild recreate this unique replica cake.
-The British Sugarcraft Guild is immensely grateful for the tremendous support it has received.
+The project received sponsorship from specialist suppliers who provided materials to help the Guild recreate this one-of-a-kind replica cake.
+The British Sugarcraft Guild is truly thankful for the incredible support it has been given.

 Ian Rudge, the husband of one of the Guild's members, whose hobby is woodturning, came forward to make the precision dowels that support each of the cake tiers.